Nagendra1997/libmesibo/custom.md

 ## Customizing MesiboUI
 You can customize every element of Mesibo chat.
 Everything in your application can be built on Mesibo to suit your requirements and branding.
-This tutorial focuses on customising  the UI in a Mesibo Android Application.You can follow a similar procedure to customise your UI in iOS, React, etc
+This tutorial focuses on customizing the UI in a Mesibo Android Application.
+You can follow a similar procedure to customize your UI in iOS, React, etc

 ## PreRequisites
 Before we dive into customisation, please checkout the following: